 How To Prep the Wall

-In this case, we added a very thin backerboard and primed it because they wanted the ability to change it out easily if needed.
+In this case, we added a thin plywood backer board (we screwed it into studs) and primed it because they wanted the ability to change it out, if needed.
 That is a great idea if you have a rental or know that you will replace the countertops at some point.
-It also works if you have large bows inward in your drywall.
+It also works if you have warped drywall.

 - Always lay out the pattern before applying it to the wall.
-It’s just good practice.
-The backing is very sticky, so it is not easy to remove.
+The backing is very sticky, so it is not easy to remove once you stick it down.

 How To Install a Peel and Stick Backsplash

-While, yes, the instructions are pretty much to peel the backing off, and stick it to the wall, I have a few hints for trouble spots and cutting.
+While the instructions seem pretty simple- peel the backing off and stick it to the wall- I have a few hints for possible trouble spots.

 - If you have to remove it, pry it up gently with a putty knife.

-- Since there is no mortar to dry, I find it easiest to put all of the whole tiles on and then come back to the tiles that need cutting.
-This will clear a lot of mess out your way and frame all sides for proper cuts.
+- Since there’s no mortar to dry, I find it easiest to put all of the tiles on and then come back to the tiles that need cutting.
+This clears a lot of mess out your way and frames all sides for proper cuts.

 - Periodically check that your tile pattern is straight and doesn’t dip or bow.

-- There is no reason to use spacers or leave a gap between tiles.
+- There’s no reason to use spacers or leave a gap between tiles.

 TIP #2: Use a dry erase or washable marker to draw your cut lines.
-It is easy to see, and you can wipe it off right after cutting the tile.
+It’s easy to see and easy to wipe off after cutting the tile.

-It is still highly recommended that you run a line of caulk where the countertop meets the backsplash.
-This is to prevent any water or moisture from running up behind the tiles, which can cause mold or failure of the tiles.
+Lastly, add caulk around the perimeter where the countertop meets the backsplash to prevent any moisture from getting behind the tiles, which can lead to mold or installation failure.

 Like Budget Renovation?
 We have lots of ideas!

-The cost will vary based on the price of peel and stick backsplash tiles that are purchased and the size of the kitchen.
-It can be anywhere from $200-700.
+The cost will vary based on the price of the tiles that are purchased and the size of the kitchen.
+It can be anywhere from $200-1000.

 We used Aspect Tile in Storm Cloud.
 You can find it here.